 Dark Under Eye Treatments Columbus

 Learn how can you get rid of the dark pigment known “The Veil of Pregnancy” or Melasma!

-Why choose Dr. Shah and Dr. Centeno to treat your Melasma?
+Why choose Dr. Shah to treat your Melasma?

-With the decades of experience and the highest level of training in cosmetic Plastic Surgery, Dr.’s Shah and Centeno specialize in both surgical and nonsurgical treatments for cosmetic facial rejuvenation.
+With the decades of experience and the highest level of training in cosmetic Plastic Surgery, Dr. Shah specializes in both surgical and nonsurgical treatments for cosmetic facial rejuvenation.
 When you are trying to solve a difficult problem like Melasma, it is critical that your doctor has access to the latest technology, information and experience to be able to deliver consistent results.
 Find out what a difference this can make in managing your Melasma?

 What causes Melasma or “The Veil of Pregnancy?”